Safety & Emergencies

 Check NOAA for current weather advisories and alerts.

-The DEOS snow monitoring network is a real-time resource for snow conditions across Delaware.
+The DEOS weather monitoring network is a real-time resource for weather conditions across Delaware.

 - Tropical Storm: Maximum sustained surface winds, using a one-minute average, is between 39-73 miles per hour